 Do not operate on rough, slippery, or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
 Always be especially cautious on these kinds of terrain.
 WARNING!
-Failure to use extra care when operating on excessively rough, slippery, or When riding in an area where you might not easily be seen, such as desert terrain, mount a caution flag on the ATV.
+Failure to use extra care when operating on excessively rough, slippery, or loose terrain could cause loss of traction or ATV control, which could result in an accident, including an overturn.
+[EWB01541]

+When riding in an area where you might not easily be seen, such as desert terrain, mount a caution flag on the ATV.
 DO NOT use the flag pole bracket as a trailer hitch.
 WARNING!
 You could collide with another vehicle if operating in areas where you cannot easily be seen.
 Mount a caution flag on the ATV to make you more visible.
 Watch carefully for other vehicles.
 [EWB01551]